 Janssen et al., (2020) investigates the beliefs, passions, and attitudes of various running types toward the gadgets they use-like sports watches and smartphone apps.
 Four different sorts of runners were found using data from the 2016 Eindhoven Running Survey: social competitive, individual competitive, casual individual, and dedicated runners.
 According to the survey, different sorts of runners employ various kinds of technology.
-Health experts, legislators, engineers, and trainers can use this information to better at particular runner target their services demographics and encourage an active healthy lifestyle.
-Both recreational competitive runners can benefit greatly from research on runner's high.
+Health experts, legislators, engineers, and trainers can use this information to better target their services at particular runner demographics and encourage an active and healthy lifestyle.
+Both recreational and competitive runners can benefit greatly from research on runner's high.
 Understanding runner's high can be a significant incentive for recreational runners to participate in regular physical activity.
 These effects are also linked to runner's high.
 Runner's high study can contribute to the promotion of a healthier and more active population by highlighting these advantages.

 Research Gaps and Future Directions: Despite tremendous progress, several gaps remain in this research on runner's high.
 First and foremost, there is a need for further study regarding the specifics of neurochemical processes.
-While much work has identified endorphins and looked at endocannabinoids, very little is known about the exact mechanisms involved and how different neurotransmitters might interact.
-Additionally, individual variations in the experiences of runner's high speak for a complex interaction of studies, data is based on self-reports, which may the overall reliability of the findings.
-This would call for the incorporation of more objective measures, such as biochemical assays and neuroimaging, in future studies of the phenomenon to investigate the underlying physiological changes.
-In this respect, the establishment of mental health and/or general individuals differences between well-being of runner's high could be explored in longitudinal studies.
-One other limitation is that the demographic background of research participants through such samples of older adults, those with range for long lengths may provide a novel area of mechanisms intervention in mental health for people who cannot manage to run significant distances.
+While much work has identified endorphins and looked at endocannabinoids, very little is known about the exact mechanisms involved and how different puts the accent on the complex interplay of neurotransmitters might interact.
+Additionally, physiological and psychological factors.
+While individual variations in the experiences of the secretion of endorphins has been seen as the runner's high speak for a complex interaction of main mechanism so far, recent investigations genetic, physiological, and psychological factors, which are not well understood to this day.
+In most endocannabinoids and other neurotransmitters to studies, data is based on self-reports, which may the generation of a euphoric state after prolonged further add bias to the investigation and decrease exercise.
+This review also identifies a broad range the overall reliability of the findings.
+This would of methodologies that have been applied to these call for the incorporation of more objective studies, extending from qualitative assessments of measures, such as biochemical assays and future studies neuroimaging, in of phenomenon to investigate the underlying physiological changes.
+In this respect, the comparability establishment of mental health and/or general Physiological discoveries that support the idea of differences well-being between exposed more/less frequently to the after-effects of runner's high could be explored in longitudinal studies.
+One other limitation is that the demographic background of research participants often has been very narrow, sometimes confined the consistency and intensity of runners high in a to specific populations like young healthy athletes.
+Further findings could be generalized demographics.
+It will advance research and through such samples of older adults, those with practice in the development of focused therapies chronic health conditions, and those of other to increase the positive effects of exercise on cultural backgrounds.
+Finally, the possible therapeutic application of a runner's high induction method that does not require running investigated for long lengths may provide a novel area of methodologically in the future to help at the core intervention in mental health for people who cannot manage to run significant distances.

-Conclusion: This focused review condenses the present knowledge of runner's high and mainly puts the accent on the complex interplay of physiological and psychological factors.
-While
+Conclusion: This focused review condenses the present knowledge of runner's high and mainly